polotek/procstreams/README.md

     $('cat some-large-file.txt')
       .data(function(err, stdout, stderr) {
+        if(err) {
+          console.log(err.code, err.signal);
+          throw err;
+        }
         // process the full output of the proc
       })

 This function will cause the output of the proc to be collected and passed to this callback on exit.
 The callback receives an error object as the first parameter, and the stdout and stderr of the proc.
+The error object includes a `code` property representing the exit code of the proc, and a `signal` property representing a signal that was used to exit the proc.
 This method chains by returning the same proc.

 **proc.out()**